fangohr/octopus-in-spack/docker.rst

 - ``octimage`` is the name of the container image.
 The next
 - ``octopus`` is the name of the executable to run in the container.

+This is tested and known to work on OSX.
+On Linux, there is a permissions issue if (numerical) user id on the host system and in the container deviate.

 Typical workflow with octopus in container
 ------------------------------------------